-I aim to be an advocate for my students.
+As a teacher and an advisor, I aim to be an advocate for my students.
 Universities can be mazes of bureaucracy where one can find oneself without adequate academic or social support.
 For this reason, I see caring for the well-being of my students in and outside of the classroom as one of my primary responsibilities.
 (Here, I take inspiration from Harry Brighouse's work on the the aims of education.)
-Please don't hesitate to reach out if you're struggling, even if you're not sure what kind of support you need.

 My instruction itself is guided by two primary objectives.
 First, I design my courses to facilitate the development of skills necessary for critically engaging with ideas and presenting one's own.
 Sometimes this means developing the skills necessary for breaking arguments down into premises and conclusions, evaluating those arguments for validity and soundness, and delivering one's own arguments in a clear and concise fashion.
 Sometimes this means developing the skills necessary for communicating ideas and experiences that have yet to be articulated through metaphor and illustrative examples.
 Sometimes this means developing the skills necessary for riffing on or translating the ideas of someone else as reinforcement or to make their ideas more accessible.
 There are many different ways to do good philosophy, which means that I aim to introduce students to many different exemplars of philosophy and to facilitate the development of a wide-ranging variety of skills.